Clubs and Leagues: Rec, Fitness, Speed and Dance

 Empire Speed

-As of 2021 but excluding 2020, Empire Speed weeknight training sessiona have usually occurred on Monday and Thursday evenings, with the Monday session re-scheduled to Tuesday if weather is a problem.
-Also as of 2021, sessions apparently start at 6 p.m. rather than the 7 p.m. of previous years.
+Sincethe late 2010s but excluding 2020 (you know why), Empire Speed weeknight training sessions have usually occurred on Monday and Thursday evenings, with the Monday session re-scheduled to Tuesday if weather is a problem.
+Also as of 2021, sessions apparently start at 6 p.m. rather than the 7 p.m. of previous years; this because general vehical traffic had finally been barred from the Central Park loop.

 Announcements about Empire Speed activities, including very late updates, are most reliably found on their Facebook page.